Learn How to Treat Neck Spasms

 Slide and spin

-- Stay in the same position of the prior exercises, but now slide the rod downwards, pressing it all over your neck.
+- Stay in the same position of the prior exercises, but now slide the stick downwards, pressing it all over your neck.

-- As you slide the rod, spin it in order to relax your muscles.
+- As you slide the massage stick, spin it in order to relax your muscles.

-- Afterwards, do the same thing with your sides.
+- Afterward, do the same thing on the sides of your neck.

 - Continue for 5 minutes.